Giddy-eg/us_trades_wiki/Residual-Capacity.md

 As coal is a heavy emitter, numerous coal power plants are beginning to be phased out.
 Some references included a decommissioning date which is transferred over into the model.
 In cases where a decommissioning date was not listed, the operational life was applied to the commission date to find set the retirement year.

 ### Coal Conversion to Natural Gas
-As coal is being phased in due to the high emission levels, some plants are being converted into natural gas facilities.
+As coal is being phased out due to the high emission levels, some plants are being converted into natural gas facilities.
 In these cases, the capacity flips from being for a coal technology to a natural gas technology.
 Specifically this is found in the Alberta H.R.
 Milner Generating Facility and in the Alberta Genesee Generating Facility.

 ## Hydro
 We assume that all hydro stations are going to be maintained throughout the model run.
 Therefore, we used the more reliable [Canadian Energy Regulator](https://www.cer-rec.gc.ca/en/data-analysis/canada-energy-future/2019/results/index.html) residual capacity for hydro power.